List of Katy Perry records and achievements: Europe

 "I Kissed a Girl" and "Hot n Cold" both topped the official singles charts of Austria, Germany, and Switzerland in 2008.
 In Austria, Perry achieved another number-one single with "Roar" and a number-one album with Teenage Dream, which has remained on the Ö3 Austria Top 40 Albums Chart for 207 weeks.
 In March 2017, Prism was certified three times Platinum by IFPI Austria, making it the singer's highest-certified album in the country.
 In Germany, Perry has obtained four top-10 albums and 11 top-10 singles on the GfK Entertainment Charts, while in Switzerland, she has five top-10 albums and 10 top-10 singles on the Swiss Hitparade Charts.
-Teenage Dream charted on the GfK Albums Chart for 192 weeks and was certified two-times Platinum by the Bundesverband Musikindustrie (BVMI) in 2025.
+Teenage Dream charted on the GfK Albums Chart for 210 weeks and was certified two-times Platinum by the Bundesverband Musikindustrie (BVMI) in 2025.
 The album remains Perry's longest-charting and highest certified album in Germany.
-Similarly, in Switzerland, Teenage Dream spent a total of 208 weeks on the Swiss Hitparade Albums Chart, making it her longest-charting album in that region as well.
+Similarly, in Switzerland, Teenage Dream spent a total of 230 weeks on the Swiss Hitparade Albums Chart, making it her longest-charting album in that region as well.

+In the Commonwealth of Independent States (CIS), Perry ranked 101st among the Top Radio Artists of the 2000s according to TopHit, 35th in the 2010s, and 75th in the 2020s.
+As of December 2025, "Hot n Cold" is Perry's song with the most airplays in the CIS, having received over 2.6 million airplays since its release.
+"Chained to the Rhythm" follows with more than 2.2 million airplays.

 In Croatia, Perry became the third artist, after Coldplay and Lady Gaga, to reach number one on the Top lista airplay chart across three different decades.
 She achieved this feat when "When I'm Gone", a collaboration with Alesso, reached the chart's top position in March 2022.
 Perry has accumulated four number-one songs with a total of 25 weeks atop the airplay chart.

 Perry has attained two top-10 albums and seven top-10 singles on Hitlisten charts in Denmark, while in Norway, she has three top-10 albums and nine top-10 singles on VG-lista charts.
 One of the Boys, Teenage Dream, the Complete Confection, and Prism are all certified two-times Platinum by IFPI Danmark.
 IFPI Norge certified One of the Boys as two-times Platinum, while both Teenage Dream and Prism received five-times Platinum certifications.
 In addition, "Roar" was certified eight-times Platinum in November 2021, making it Perry's most certified song in Norway.